dilara444/TechLabsDUS_WineNot/README.md

 From there for our analysis we took Country, Description, Points, Price, and Variety as main variables of interest.
 This dataset showed interests of different insides to wine types from different countries.
 Besides the very obvious connection between wine origin and respective rating of this, other characteristics such as taste desription and price did contribute to a deeper understanding of both economical and physiological composition of wines.

 ## Goals
+After getting familiar with the project, we defined our goals for this dataset as following:
 - Identifying popular wine varieties and their characteristics.
 - Analyzing the relationship between wine quality ratings and prices.
 - Assessing the extent to which the price correlates with the quality of the wine.
 - Examining wine quality for each country and defining locations of best wines.
-- Understanding how wine description differes depending on good or (relatively) bad wines are observed.
+- Understanding how wine descriptions depending on good or (relatively) bad wines are observed.

 ## Approach

+When starting newly to code, the amount of numbers and variables in a dataset can be pretty overwhelming.
+Allow yourself to look into the dataset first before running a few commands.
+The understanding of certain structures in a dataset helps to form first ideas of analysis and connect some crucial points.
+With this being said, we applied following approaches after we got familiar with given data and gathered ideas of what could be possible:

 - Exploratory data analysis (EDA) to understand the structure and patterns in the data.
-- Various approaches will be implemented to demonstrate the connections and outstanding characteristics for some wine types.
+- Various approaches were implemented to demonstrate the connections and outstanding characteristics for some wine types.
 - Statistical analysis to uncover relationships and correlations between price and points.
-- Data visualization techniques (plots, mapping, wordcloud).
+- Data visualization techniques (plots, mapping, wordcloud) to underline certain connections and relations.
 - In most plots we consider best wines to have points >= 95.
 - The worst wines presented in this dataset have points >= 80 and <=85.
-- For more detailed analysis of wine characteristics in specific countries we take Europe as object of study, but for main plots we consider the whole world.
+- For more detailed analysis of wine characteristics in specific countries we took Europe as object of study, but for main plots we considered the wine data of the whole world (as far as the dataset allowed us to do so).

 ## Used Libraries
 #### Pandas